dxc-technology/halstack-style-guide/guidelines/components/upload/README.md

 ### Success and error

-Provide feedback to the users regarding the issues their files may face
+Provide feedback to the users regarding the issues their files may face, or indicate that the files upload was succesfull.
+An alert type `success` or `error` should be placed on the top right corner of the upload container.

 ![Component success feedback](images/upload_success.png)